Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 Crafting a Job: Revisioning Employees as Active Crafters of Their Work — Amy Wrzesniewski & Jane E. Dutton, Academy of Management Review 26(2), 179–201 (2001, DOI 10.5465/amr.2001.4378011). ↩︎

 Bloomberg L.P.
-Case — Tokyo High Court, April 24, 2013.
+Case — Tokyo High Court, April 24, 2013 (case commentary in Japanese).
 Capability-based dismissal after three rounds of PIPs ruled invalid. ↩︎

 Toa Paint Case — Supreme Court, July 14, 1986.
 Three-element test for the right to order reassignment. ↩︎

-Shiga Prefecture Social Welfare Council Case — Supreme Court, April 26, 2024.
+Shiga Prefecture Social Welfare Council Case — Supreme Court, April 26, 2024 (TMI Associates commentary).
 First-of-its-kind ruling that reassignment without consent is unlawful for employees with a contractually-limited job category.
-Commentary: TMI Associates. ↩︎ ↩︎2
+Related: Supreme Court case search. ↩︎ ↩︎2

 On the dimensionality of organizational justice: A construct validation of a measure — Jason A. Colquitt, Journal of Applied Psychology 86(3), 386–400 (2001, DOI 10.1037/0021-9010.86.3.386).
 Related: Justice at the Millennium: A Meta-Analytic Review of 25 Years of Organizational Justice Research — Colquitt et al., Journal of Applied Psychology 86(3) (2001).
 Meta-analysis of the four dimensions (distributive, procedural, interpersonal, informational). ↩︎